 The person filing the appeal has the burden of proving that the decision was arbitrary, capricious or illegal.

-If there is a record, the Land Use Hearing Officer’s review is limited to the record provided by the Director.
+The Land Use Hearing Officer’s review is limited to the record.
 The Land Use Hearing Officer shall not accept or consider any evidence outside the record unless that evidence was offered to and improperly excluded by the Council, the Planning Commission, or the Director.
 If there is no record, the Land Use Hearing Officer may call witnesses and take evidence.

 After review of the record and written and oral argument from both parties, the Land Use Hearing Officer shall render a decision.

-The Land Use Hearing Officer shall affirm the decision of the Council, the Planning Commission, or the Director, unless the Land Use Hearing Officer finds that decision was arbitrary, capricious or illegal.
+The Land Use Hearing Officer shall affirm the decision of the Planning Commission, or the Director, unless the Land Use Hearing Officer finds that decision was arbitrary, capricious or illegal.

-If the decision of the Council, the Planning Commission, or the Director is determined to be arbitrary, capricious or illegal, the Land Use Hearing Officer may reverse, alter or remand the decision to the original decision-making body for further review and consideration of the action taken.
+If the decision of the Planning Commission, or the Director is determined to be arbitrary, capricious or illegal, the Land Use Hearing Officer may reverse, alter or remand the decision to the original decision-making body for further review and consideration of the action taken.

 Stay of Proceedings.
-The filing of a zoning appeal does not automatically stay the decision.
-However, the Land Use Hearing Officer has the authority to stay the decision while the appeal is pending.
+Upon the filing of an appeal, any approval granted under this Title will be suspended until the Land Use Hearing Officer has acted on the appeal.

 19.20.040 – Conditions Precedent to Review.